Relief as Shell Resumes Crude Oil Export at 400,000bpd Forcados Terminal

 “In addition to the repairs, we are working to remove and clamp theft points on the onshore pipelines to ensure full crude oil receipt at the terminal,” she said.

-According to Essien-Nelson, the active illegal connections to SPDC joint venture’s production lines and facilities in western Niger Delta as well as the inactive illegal connection to the onshore section of the 48-inch Forcados Export Line are part of the company’s ongoing programme to remove illegal connections on the pipelines that feed the terminal.
+According to Essien-Nelson, the active illegal connections to SPDC joint venture’s production lines and facilities in western Niger Delta as well as the inactive illegal connection to the onshore section of the 48-inch Forcados Export Line were part of the company’s on-going programme to remove illegal connections on the pipelines that feed the terminal.

 Essien-Nelson reiterated SPDC’s commitment to running its assets safely, reliably and in accordance with globally accepted standards.